 We can all help to reduce plastic rubbish.
 Most importantly, by putting pressure on corporations and supporting any administrative initiatives to reduce the production and use of plastic and to support reusing, recycling and upcycling.
 Holding companies responsible for the waste they are producing seems to be a valid angle and Greenpeace encourages people to take pictures of plastic sitting somewhere it doesn’t belong on our pretty planet and post these pictures to social media (tag brand and use hashtag #IsThisYours?).
 More info online: Is it yours?
 “That’s what we’re asking the brands whose plastic pollution is choking our planet.
 We’re gathering evidence that single-use plastic packaging is ending up where it shouldn’t be, and holding the corporate polluters accountable.”

-One day a year dedicated to clean up is not going to cut it.
+One day a year dedicated to cleaning up is not going to cut it.
 Support campaigns and NGOs that are fighting fundamentally against the plastic pollution that is flooding our planet, like the ones mentioned in this article and/or on this list.
 And of course, let’s try to minimise our own plastic pollution already by buying and using less.
 After all the best plastic is the one that isn’t produced, the one that isn’t entering the ocean in the first place.